 The high tail can represent a confident cat or a potentially aggressive cat depending on the scenario.

 So, when it comes to reading cat body language, the key is to pay attention not only to physical cues, but also the situation in which they take place, which is the approach we'll be following in this guide.

 When considering context, it’s important to try to see things from your cat’s perspective.
 People often approach cats with good intentions, get scratched or bitten, and then blame the cat for being mean-tempered.
 What’s missing is an assessment of how the cat might have perceived the gesture.

 One should always consider whether the situation feels safe for the cat or might be causing them fear or anxiety.
-A dark, confined environment that a cat can’t easily escape from produces more stress than a wide open comfortable room where surroundings can be seen.
+A dark, confined environment that a cat can’t easily escape from produces more stress than a wide open comfortable room where surroundings can be seen, which is why cats usually love relaxing on high open places like counter tops or cat towers (check out our guide on best cat trees of 2019).
 If the cat is familiar with you and everyone else in the environment, a cat will likely feel safer and you can assume more comfort.
 All sensory inputs – sights, sounds, smells – should be taken into account to provide the most accurate idea of how a cat might feel.

 When gauging a cat’s mood, take in the big picture first.
 If you’re still unsure, you can look to individual components of the cat’s body language and put the pieces together to figure out what your cat might be feeling.

 Without any further ado, let’s look at the most significant component of a cat’s body language: posture.

 Posture/Body Position: Open or Closed?

 It’s helpful to remember that as animals, cats evolved as both predators and prey.
 When cats encounter threatening circumstances, they feel like prey and become scared.
 When scared, cats are likely to try and protect their body as much as possible by scrunching up into a small, less exposed shape.